Bart's Friend Falls in Love

 "Bart's Friend Falls in Love" is the twenty-third episode of the third season of the American animated television series The Simpsons (and the de facto season finale).
-It originally aired on the Fox network in the United States on May 7, 1992.
-In the episode, Bart's best friend Milhouse falls in love with the new girl in school, Samantha Stanky.
-Milhouse and Samantha spend all their free time together, leaving Bart feeling jealous and excluded.
-To sabotage Milhouse and Samantha's relationship, Bart tells her strict father about it.
-Samantha is sent to an all-girls Catholic school as punishment, leaving Milhouse heartbroken.
-Meanwhile, Homer orders a subliminal cassette tape to help him lose weight, but instead receives one that helps him increase his vocabulary after the weight-loss tape sells out.
+It originally aired on Fox in the United States on May 7, 1992.

 The episode was written by Jay Kogen and Wallace Wolodarsky, and directed by Jim Reardon.
 American actress Kimmy Robertson guest starred in the episode as Samantha.
 The opening sequence of "Bart's Friend Falls in Love" is a parody of the film Raiders of the Lost Ark, while the closing sequence parodies the film Casablanca.

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 12.4 and was the fourth highest-rated show on the Fox network the week it aired.